-The first set of rules come from the Food and Drug Administration’s (FDA) Current Good Manufacturing Practices (CGMP).
-These guidelines were first established in 1969 and set standards for manufacturing, storage, and distribution of food and pharmaceutical products.
+The first set of rules comes from the FDA’s Current Good Manufacturing Practices (CGMP) in regard to pharma shipping.
+These guidelines were first established in 1969 and set standards for the manufacturing, storage, and distribution of food and pharmaceutical products.

 Some of the highlights of these regulations related to the shipping of pharmaceuticals include:

-So even if — let’s say — 80 percent of the raw materials came from India or China, if the components were processed in the United States, then that is what is allowed to be put on the bottle.
+Curiously, the FDA does not require pharmaceutical companies to list the ingredients’ country of origin, only where the majority of the manufacturing occurredoccured.
+So even if 80 percent of the raw materials came from India or China, if the components were processed in the United States, then that is what is allowed to be put on the bottle.

-As soon as pharma products are produced, the clock starts ticking toward their expiration date.
+As soon as pharma products are produced, the clock starts ticking toward its expiration date.
 Using temperature-controlled shipping is important to ensure products don’t go bad or even just to slow down the natural deterioration of the drugs.
 A small shift in temperature - even just a couple of degrees too warm or cold - can spoil the shipment.

 This is where cold chain logistics comes into play.
-Cold chain transport is the process of moving freight that requires a temperature controlled environment through most or all of its journey.
+Cold chain transport is the process of moving freight that requires a temperature-controlled environment through most or all of its journey.
 The journey begins at manufacturing and ends when the product reaches the consumer.

 The cold chain is maintained at the various stages in the following ways: